-Victorian schools are engaging approximately 4100 teaching professionals to work as tutors in 2021 to support students to catch up on learning they may have missed due to the coronavirus (COVID-19) pandemic.
-This is part of the largest initiative in the state's history to provide students with additional targeted support, with $250 million being invested in this initiative.
+This is part of the largest initiative in the state's history to provide students with extra targeted support, with $250 million being invested in the initiative.

-Every government school, and every eligible non-government school that needs support will receive funding to engage tutors to support their students that need it most.
-Tutors will work across primary, secondary and specialist settings – starting from the beginning of the 2021 school year.
+Every government school and eligible non-government school that needs support received funding to engage tutors to support their students that need it most.
+Tutors are working across primary, secondary, and specialist settings for the 2021 school year.

-Tutors engaged by schools as part of the initiative will work on the school site.
-Schools will determine the most appropriate approach to implementing the initiative, based on the needs of their students and the school.
-The engagement of tutors, student support and hours of work will vary depending on the needs of the school.
+Schools put the initiative in place based on the needs of their students and the school.
+The engagement of tutors, student support, and hours of work vary depending on these needs.

 Engagement of tutors in non-government schools

-Catholic and independent schools participating in the Tutor Learning initiative will be employing tutors using their own recruitment processes.
-If you are interested in working as a tutor in a Catholic or independent school, you are encouraged to actively engage with employment opportunities at schools in these sectors.
+Catholic and independent schools taking part in the Tutor Learning Initiative employ tutors using their own recruitment processes.
+If you're interested in working as a tutor in a Catholic or independent school, you're encouraged to engage with employment opportunities at schools in these sectors.

-- currently registered with the Victorian Institute of Teaching (VIT)
+- are currently registered with the Victorian Institute of Teaching (VIT)

 - have 'Permission to Teach' from the VIT

-- a pre-service teacher working under the supervision of an experienced teacher
+- are a pre-service teacher working under the supervision of an experienced teacher

-- a retired teacher.
-If you're a retired teacher, please contact the
+- are a retired teacher.
+If you're a retired teacher, contact the

-The Victorian Institute of Teaching also offers advice pertaining eligibility requirements for tutors in 2021.
-Further information is available on the
+The VIT also offers advice about eligibility requirements for tutors in 2021.
+For more information visit

-A VIT registered teacher appointed as a tutor will be paid by Government schools based on salary rates and conditions as specified in the Victorian Government Schools Agreement 2017, taking into account years of service and arrangements for pre-service teachers.
-Tutors may be employed by schools on either a full-time, part-time or casual basis.
+A VIT registered teacher appointed as a tutor is paid by government schools.
+Salary is based on salary rates and conditions as specified in the Victorian Government Schools Agreement 2017, taking into account years of service and arrangements for pre-service teachers.
+Tutor employment may be on a full-time, part-time or casual basis.

-Information on VIT registered teacher salaries is available on HRWeb:
+Information on VIT registered teacher salaries is available on:

-current employee of the Department of Education and Training, you must log into Recruitment Online via eduPay at
+If you're a current Department employee, you must log into Recruitment Online through

-https://edupay.eduweb.vic.gov.au/.
-Once logged into eduPay, please click the 'Careers' tile, followed by the 'School Jobs' tile in order to navigate to the ROL.
+eduPay.
+Once logged into eduPay, click the 'Careers' tile, followed by the 'School Jobs' tile to navigate to ROL.

-If you don't already have an account, you will need to create one and submit your CV/resume, and work preferences to Job Opportunities as follows:
+If you do not already have an account, you'll need to create one and submit your CV/resume, and work preferences to job opportunities as follows:

 - Go to the portal and click on 'Add your resume to ROL Job Opportunities'